Square vs. PayPal: Which One Is Best for Fees and Payments?

 Additional Fees and Costs

-In a nutshell, if you conduct small-ticket operations or need a robust mPOS system, your choice should tilt in the Square direction.
-Otherwise, it would be better to look into PayPal for globally booming e-commerce activities and efficient digital payment processing.
+In short, if you rely on small-ticket operations or need a robust mPOS system, Square is the choice for you.
+Otherwise, it would be better to look into PayPal, especially if your business often deals with foreign clients.

 FAQ